Lead Instructional Coach

 Candidate requirements

-• Minimum 5 years of professional experience in education, learning and development, coaching, or comparable field
+• Minimum of 5 years of professional experience in education, learning and development, coaching, or comparable area

-• Demonstrated experience designing and executing educational programs, curricula, or training systems
+• Demonstrated experience creating and executing educational programs, curricula, or training solutions

-• Proven leadership history managing a team of 5+ individuals, including recruitment and performance-driven termination decisions
+• Proven history of managing a team of 5 or more individuals, including responsibility for recruitment and performance-driven termination choices

-• Background in coaching, mentoring, or delivering constructive feedback to enhance engagement and outcomes
+• Background in coaching, mentoring, or delivering constructive feedback to enhance engagement and output

-• Direct experience working with children ages 5-14 in educational or developmental contexts
+• Experience supporting youth aged 5–14 in educational or developmental contexts

 Nice to have